 Storm Water Permitting

-The Clean Water Act a federal piece of legislation adopted in 1972 with the objective of restoring and maintaining the integrity of the nation’s waters.
+The Clean Water Act is a federal piece of legislation adopted in 1972 with the objective of restoring and maintaining the integrity of the nation’s waters.
 Under the Clean Water Act discharges of pollutant-containing storm water must be regulated by issued permits.

 California governs and maintains compliance with the Clean Water Act by issuing a specific state-wide storm water permit commonly referred to as the Industrial General Permit which covers all industrial facilities subject to the storm water program within California.
 California storm water program applicability is determined based on a business’s SIC code.
 A complete listing of California industry categories subject to the Industrial General Permit can be found by clicking on the following link below.

 The Industrial General Permit contains many requirements for facilities to comply with including, but not limited to

 - Best Management Practices (BMPs) for preventing storm water pollution

 - Development of a Storm Water Pollution Prevention Plan (SWPPP)